maresGoIT/react-fullstack/cerinte/lesson_8.md

 ### Task №3

-Write togle of all forms using useReducer
+Write toggle of all forms using useReducer